CLabEric/RareSkills_01/file1.md

 # ERC777 vs ERC1363

 1. **What problems does each solve?**
    Both ERCs include the ability for receivers to execute code when tokens are transferred.
+This reduces the approve/pull flow from two transactions to one.

 2. **Why was ERC1363 introduced?**
    To respond to transfers and approvals in ONE transaction instead of two.
 This saves gas.